-Since 2005, Melissa has been a full-time Artist-Faculty member at the Omaha Conservatory of Music (OCM) where she serves as the String Department Chair.
-Melissa is also in her 2nd year as the music teacher for grades 6-8 at Phoenix Academy.
-She also has her 200 RYT in yoga and in addition to teaching at the OCM summer institute, she has presented “Yoga for Musicians” at the American String Teachers’ Association national conventions in Louisville (2014), Tampa (2016), Atlanta (2018) and Albuquerque (2019).
-She is a member of the American String Teachers’ Association and the Omaha Musicians’ Union.
+Since 2005, Holtmeier has been a full-time Artist-Faculty member at Omaha Conservatory of Music (OCM) and currently serves as the String Department Chair.
+Holtmeier has her 200 RYT in yoga, and in addition to teaching at the OCM Summer Institute, has presented “Yoga for Musicians” at the American String Teachers’ Association (ASTA) national conventions in Louisville (2014), Tampa (2016), and Atlanta (2018).
+Holtmeier is the music specialist at Phoenix Academy in Omaha and is a coach for the Omaha Area Youth Orchestras.
+In 2019, she was awarded Outstanding Private Teacher of the Year by NE-ASTA and currently serves as state president (2020-2022.)

 As a member of the Omaha Musicians’ Union, Holtmeier has performed on both violin and viola with Mary J. Blige, Bobby Vinton, Frank Sinatra Jr., Rod Stewart, Josh Groban, Pam Tillis, The Lettermen, Michael W. Smith, Johnny Mathis, Michael Buble, the Trans-Siberian Orchestra, Jane Lynch, Idina Menzel, The Eagles and Mannheim Steamroller.
 She’s on Mannheim’s PBS special: 30/40 LIVE! and plays in several cities on their annual tour.
 She is a founding member, 1st violinist and manager of the Mahr String Quartet for which she contracts about 60 events each year.
 In her years of experience playing with the Omaha and Lincoln Symphonies, Holtmeier has had the opportunity to play both great works and accompany violinists Itzhak Perlman, Joshua Bell, Philippe Quint, Sarah Chang, and Midori.
 She has also toured China and the U.S. with the Mantovani Orchestra.
 She performed the Salute to Vienna New Year’s 2010 concert tour in Southern Florida and has been seen in the Orpheum and Lied Center pits as a local with the Broadway shows Little House on the Prairie, Westside Story, The Lion King, The Book of Mormon (3x), Kinky Boots, Newsies, Cinderella, Phantom of the Opera (3x), Something Rotten, The Sound of Music, The Little Mermaid and The King and I.